stevenelson35/stevenelson35.github.io/_posts/2023-06-22-basilique.md

 ![Family at Statue]( {{ site.url }}assets/media/20230622_131907.jpg )
 <br/>

-We went back to the condo and checked out the two rooftop pools and indoor pool and gym.
-All were being put to good use by the young local professional residents.
+Then we went back to the condo and checked out the two rooftop pools and the indoor pool and gym.
+All the facilities were being put to good use by the young local professional residents.
+Montreal has a reputation for being host to influencers and tech companies that established sites there during the development of the multimedia city region.

 ![Pools]( {{ site.url }}assets/media/20230626_213544.jpg )
 <br/>